justiss4all/justiss4all.github.io/index.md

 The goal is to add each prospect to a 10-Day Cadence until we get a yes or no.  Each Cadence will have a theme related to a common problem or challenge a prospect is experiencing for their specific role.
 Each touchpoint's copy will be tied to the over-arching theme.

-If we’re unable to schedule an intro call after the 10 day period we’ll hold off for 2-weeks before adding them to a different themed Cadence.
+If we’re unable to schedule an intro call after the 10 day period we’ll hold off for 2-weeks before adding them to a different themed cadence.

-## Measurement
+## KPIs
+There are a number of Key Performance Indicators we'll be using to monitor the success of our efforts.
+### Number of Emails Sent
+We should plan on 15 - 25 touches per prospect to get a discovery call.
+This will vary by the level of exposure to our brand but it should be a good guideline for tracking success.

+###

-# Themes
+# Cadence Themes

 ## Sr. Marketer
 ## Sr. B2B Marketer